omaomach/GamePoint/README.md

 ## Description

-GamePoint is a simple, single page website that can  be used by gamers to get more info on games through the reviews of other gamers about the game.
+GamePoint is a simple, single page website that can  be used by gamers to get more info on games through the reviews of other gamers.

 ## Link to the Website
 [GamePoint]()